Early Life of Malathi Krishnamurthy Holla

 Personal Life of Malathi Krishnamurthy Holla

-Malathi Krishnamurthy Holla also works with Syndicate Bank as a Manager.
+Presently, Malathi Krishnamurthy Holla works with the Syndicate Bank as a Manager.
 She has also established a charitable trust titled Mathru Foundation along with her friends where she shelters 16 children with various disabilities.
 Mostly she focuses on polio victims belonging to rural areas who cannot afford schooling or proper medical treatment.
 Malathi also has the unique ability to remember 6000 customer account numbers.
-On 8th July 2009 she launched her first authorized biography titled A Different Spirit.
+On 8th July 2009 she launched her first authorized biography titled A Different Spirit, which has inspired handicapped people to rise up and achieve something great in life.